 April 26 is National Richter Scale Day, but also Hug an Australian Day (I don’t know if our collaborator Nathan is included and his girlfriend agree…).

-April’s full moon is called Pink Moon, and in 2022 it will rise on Saturday, April 16, reaching peak illumination at 2:57 P.M.
+April’s full moon is called Pink Moon, and in 2023 will rise on Wednesday, April 5, reaching peak illumination at 12:37 A.M.
 Eastern Time.